Overview of Vampire: The Eternal Struggle

 This rulebook provides the comprehensive rules of the game; don't feel like you have to absorb all the rules at once.
 Vampire: The Eternal Struggle is a game of complex strategies that are acquired over time.
 Once you learn the basics, play the game, and then consult the rulebook when you have questions.

 1.1.
 Important Terms in the Game

-- Tapping and Untapping: The concept of tapping and untapping is a unique feature in Deckmaster games.
-During play, you will turn cards sideways to "tap" them, indicating that the cards have been used for some particular purpose or effect.
-Untapping a card restores it to its original position, indicating that the card is reset and will be able to be tapped again later.
-Only untapped minions can take actions, block the actions of other minions, or play reaction cards (see Minion Phase, sec.
+- Locking and Unlocking: During play, you will turn cards sideways to "lock" them, indicating that the cards have been used for some particular purpose or effect.
+Unlocking a card restores it to its original position, indicating that the card is reset and will be able to be locked again later.
+Only unlocked minions can take actions, block the actions of other minions, or play reaction cards (see Minion Phase, sec.
 6).

 - Burn: When a card is "burned," it is placed into its owner's discard pile (the discard pile is called the "ash heap" for this reason).
 The ash heap can be examined by any player at any time.
 When a counter is "burned," it is returned to the blood bank (see Blood Bank and the Edge, sec 2.2).
 Sometimes, an instruction may say to remove a card from the game.
 While some cards and effects can retrieve cards from the ash heap, cards that are removed from the game cannot be retrieved or affected in any way.
 When a card is burned or removed from the game, any counters or other cards on it are burned.